-The HK process should not be regarded as a model of general validity, but one that it is valid for large scales-and we will indeed use it as more physically plausible than processes with exponential decrease of autocovariance (e.g. the Markov process).
-To this aim, we can appropriately filter HK to make it a physically consistent process for all scales.
-This is the same with what we did to the white noise to make it physically consistent by removing infinities.
+The HK process should not be regarded as a model of general validity, but one that it is valid for large scales-and indeed, we shall use it since it is more physically plausible than processes with exponential decrease of autocovariance (e.g. the Markov process).
+To this end, we can filter HK appropriately to make it a physically consistent process for all scales.
+This is the same as what we did to the white noise to make it physically consistent by removing infinities.

-Similar to the white noise process, if we filter an input $\underline{v}(t)$ that is now an HK process, either by a moving average filter or by a linear differential equation system, then it is easy to see that the filtered output is a physically realistic process with finite variance $\gamma(0)$, practically unaffected climacogram $\gamma(k)$ at large scales, with $\gamma^{\#}(\infty) = 2H - 2$ (as in the original HK process) but highly modified climacogram at small scales, thus having a valid structure with $M = \varphi{\rm C}(0) - 1 = (\psi^{\#}(0) - 1)/2 = H$.
+Similar to the white noise process, if we filter an input v(t) that is now an HK process, either by a moving average filter or by a linear differential equation system, then it is easy to see that the filtered output is a physically realistic process with finite variance $\gamma(0)$, practically an unaffected climacogram $\gamma(k)$ at large scales with $\gamma^{\#}(\infty) = 2H - 2$ (as in the original HK process), but a highly modified climacogram at small scales, thus having a valid structure with $M = \varphi{\rm C}(0) - 1 = (\psi^{\#}(0) - 1)/2 = H$.

-However, to enrich the process we can make the parameter M independent of H, thus making it more flexible to model real world data.
-For the model application it is not necessary to specify the linear filter needed to convert the HK process into a filtered Hurst-Kolmogorov (FHK) process (in some cases this would be too involved).
+However, to enrich the process we can make the parameter M independent of H, thus making it more flexible in order to model real world data.
+For the model application it is not necessary to specify the linear filter needed to convert the HK process into a filtered Hurst-Kolmogorov (FHK) process.
+(In some cases this would be too involved).
 It suffices to specify a convenient expression of the climacogram.
 Below we provide three such expressions (from Koutsoyiannis, 2017).
 All expressions contain the dimensionless parameters M and H with the meaning and values discussed in section 3.8.